Fractional Programming for Stochastic Precoding over Generalized Fading Channels: Simulations

 \subsection{Test Results}

-We begin by evaluating the tightness of the proposed lower bound in \eqref{thm:lower bound}.
-Fig. \ref{fig:boundvssnr} and Fig. \ref{fig:boundvsrho} consider the Rayleigh fading model.
-We remark that the lower bound in \cite{aal} is not included in the above two figures because it is uncomputable.
+We begin by comparing different lower bounds in Fig. \ref{fig:proposeboundvsrho}.
+Consider the Rayleigh fading model.
+We remark that the proposed lower bound is evaluated with the optimal $\tilde{\bm\Gamma}^\star$ and $\tilde{\mathbf Y}^\star$, which amounts to the un-parameterized bound $\tilde f(\mathbf V)$ in \eqref{eq:lower_boundftx}.
+Regarding the deterministic equivalent $\bar f$ in [11], we remark that it is not in closed form.
+More specifically, $\bar{f}$ depends on a set of auxiliary variables which remain to be updated iteratively.
+The approximation $\bar f$ equals to the original objective $f$ only after the iterative updates of these auxiliary variables converge.
+However, it can take infinitely many iterations to attain convergence.
+We have tried updating these auxiliary variables for 10 iterations (more than [11] did), but the resulting $\bar{f}$ is neither upper bound nor lower bound to $f$.
+For this reason, we only compare the proposed lower bound with the the existing one in \cite{gaussianerror1}.
 It can be seen that the proposed bound is much tighter than the existing one in \cite{gaussianerror1}.